 Executive compensation - Starting with compensation paid in 2018, Section 162(m) will limit the Company from deducting compensation, including performance-based compensation, in excess of \$1 million paid to anyone who, starting in 2018, serves as the Chief Executive Officer or Chief Financial Officer, or who is among the three most highly compensated executive officers.
 The only exception to this rule is for compensation that is paid pursuant to a binding contract in effect on November 2, 2017 that would have otherwise been deductible under the prior Section 162(m) rules.
 Accordingly, any compensation paid in the future pursuant to new compensation arrangements entered into after November 2, 2017, even if performance-based, will count towards the \$1 million deduction limit if paid to a covered executive.
-The Company recorded a provisional income tax expense of \$8 million relating to our compensation plans not qualifying for the binding contract requirement on the various compensation plans to determine the full impact of the law change.
+The Company recorded a provisional income tax expense of \$8 million relating to our compensation plans not qualifying for the binding contract exception.
+We are in the process of obtaining additional information needed to complete our analysis of the binding contract requirement on the various compensation plans to determine the full impact of the law change.
 In addition, guidance may be released which could also impact our estimates.